 Cross the Europe/Asia divide before arriving in the historic city of Yekaterinburg.
-Founded in 1723 by Peter the Great, the third largest Russian city is also the capital of the Urals.
-The cultural and architectural influences of European and Asian civilizations come together in this fascinating and cosmopolitan landscape.
+Founded in 1723 by Peter the Great, the third-largest Russian city is also the capital of the Urals.
+The cultural and architectural influences of European and Asian civilizations converge in this fascinating and cosmopolitan landscape.
 The city tour visits the poignant site where the Romanov Tsar Nicholas II of Russia was executed with his family and servants by the Bolsheviks in 1918.
 Now a church dedicated to their memory, this site provides a powerful insight into the turmoil of the Russian Revolution.

 Day 5: Novosibirsk